matrixik/rename-images/README.md

 Warning: if destination file with same name already exists it will be overwritten.
-Thanks to using time with seconds in new file names this should almost never happen with different pictures.
+Thanks to using time with seconds in new file names this should almost never happen with different photos.

 ## Usage